Ethnic identity development: Suburbanization

 Critical race theory has explored the development of suburban "whiteness" in the United States as representing the racialized and classless fantasy of a heterogeneous white population.
 This work stands in contrast with earlier studies of white flight that assume a broad or homogeneous concept of "white people" who suburbanize in the post World War II era.
 The culture of suburbanization in Los Angeles through the 40s, 50's and 60's was represented by the icons of popular culture that were often exclusionary and became hallmarks of a "culture of suburban whiteness".

 There were some improvements for African-Americans during the era of New Deal reforms, but the housing policies of the Federal Housing Administration (FHA) and the Home Owners' Loan Corporation (HOLC) made it a practical certainty that nonwhites would not be able to own suburban homes.
 The HOLC tied its calculus of property values to racial demographics with the most racially homogeneous neighborhoods being given the highest ratings.
 Based on this, FHA loans were directed to the suburbs, making home ownership in the city out of reach for most residents.
 The FHA said that loans to support urban homeowners would not be sound investments because of the "presence of inharmonious racial or nationality groups".
 In a 1933 report the agency acknowledged some fluidity to the concept of "white identity":

 If the entrance of a colored family into a white neighborhood causes a general exodus of white people it is reflected in property values.
 Except in the case of Negroes and Mexicans, however, these racial and national barriers disappear when the individuals of foreign nationality groups rise in the economic scale to conform to American standards of living...

+Academic Outcomes and Cultural Socialization

+Research also points to the role of schools in shaping ethnic identity and academic success.
+Del Toro and Wang (2021) found that school-based cultural socialization positively influenced African American adolescents' academic performance.
+Their longitudinal study showed that when students perceived schools as supportive of cultural expression, they developed stronger ethnic-racial identity commitment, which in turn predicted higher GPAs.
+Interestingly, identity exploration alone did not lead to better academic outcomes, suggesting that a stable sense of ethnic identity is especially beneficial.